Oligohydramnios (Low Amniotic Fluid)

 Managing Oligohydramnios Throughout Pregnancy

 There is no long-term treatment for oligohydramnios.
-However, oral intake of fluids, instillation of a saline solution into the amniotic sac (amnio-fusion), and other intravenous fluid delivery methods, can temporarily increase amniotic fluid.
+However, oral intake of fluids, instillation of a saline solution into the amniotic sac (amnio-fusion), and other intravenous fluid delivery methods, can temporarily increase amniotic fluid levels.
+Things that can help improve short-term amniotic fluid levels include:

 Reduced amniotic fluid during this period is a rare finding, and information regarding the causes of this diagnosis are equally as rare.
 Serial ultrasounds are helpful for following the natural history of the pregnancy, and help to generate a plan for care of oligohydramnios following the diagnosis.